monkeyatcomputer/bundoorascouts.org/_pages/about-scouting/parent-caregiver-information.md

 The **Scout Promise** comes in two forms, and members choose which version they wish to make.

 That is, the version which best aligns with their beliefs.
-Both versions include a pledge to ‘help other people', as helping others is a fundamental value of Scouting.
+Both versions include a pledge to 'help other people', as helping others is a fundamental value of Scouting.

 ### The Scout Law